PedroL22/MyAnimeList-Web-Scraping-with-BeautifulSoup/README.md

 A Web Scraper created with Python and Beautiful Soup.

 It scrapes information from a MAL page and displays it on the terminal.
+It also creates a CSV file containing all the scraped information.

 Just paste the Anime url and press enter.